What Happens If You Do 500 Pushups a Day? My Story & Results

 My core was looking tighter and so were my biceps and triceps.
 By the end of month five, that movie star bicep vein had appeared.

-Did i have a 10 pack set of abs, no but they were in fact much tighter.
+Did I have a 10-pack set of abs, no but they were in fact much tighter and I had built better core strength overall.

 In the first couple of months, I would be so worn out by the end of the day, that I’d have to drag my ass out of the bed to do the sets in the morning.
 But as I kept doing the sets, I got stronger.
 I was able to do them easily as opposed to being grueling.

 Even after I had banged out 500 reps from Monday to Sat, I wouldn’t feel beaten on Sunday.
-Apart from the pushups, my strength also improved with neutral grip pull-ups.
+Apart from the pushups, my strength also improved with pull-ups – mainly Australian pull-ups and neutral grip pull-ups.

 I was able to do handstands, got started with a 5-second planche pushup and am on the way to the human flag.